 Private Banks are much more likely to move their workers more frequently.
 One great thing about such a relocation policy of private banks is that employees are generally moved to big cities because the branches are present in several urban regions.

-Generally holidays and leaves are more frequent in the public sector jobs than in the private sector.
-But in banks, irrespective of its ownership, the number of holidays are comparatively less.
+Generally, holidays and leaves are more frequent in public sector jobs than in the private sector.
+But in banks, irrespective of their ownership, the number of holidays is comparatively less.

 Private Banks operate on a strict time schedule in comparison to government employment.
 Depending on the job environment, the workers are expected to work 12-14 hours a day.
 In fact, some private banks also run on Saturdays, which makes the workers more tired.
 Even public sector banks have a very hectic schedule but it depends largely on your post.
 In short, a banking job is way more challenging than any other designation you may hold.

 Government employees have a set schedule and fixed working hours.
-Typically, government employees work 8-10 hours a day, and get holidays on weekends.
+Typically, government employees work 8-10 hours a day and get holidays on weekends.
 That leaves them with a reasonable amount of time outside the workplace to enjoy their lives.
-They can strike the very important balance between life and work.
+They can strike a very important balance between life and work.

 Salary and career growth is a big motivation to aspirants and many candidates apply for the jobs after judging their pay scales.

 Even in entry-level positions, private banks offer a decent salary.
 Subsequently, based on how you perform, you will get paid more.
 You will also get promotions and appraisals on time.
 The salary ranges from INR 25,000 through INR 50,000.

 The table consists of the salary scale of the most popular entry-level job roles.